-20 Wayne Grudem, Evangelical Feminism and Biblical Truth (Multnomah, 2004), 293.
-This book is available for viewing on the internet at www.efbt100.com.
+21 Wayne Grudem, Evangelical Feminism and Biblical Truth (Multnomah, 2004), 293.

-Grudem notes that "some women had prominent roles in pagan religions in Ephesus....
+22 Grudem notes that "some women had prominent roles in pagan religions in Ephesus....
 The idea that women could not hold church office because it would have been unacceptable in that society does not square with the evidence" (324).
-Nancy Vymeister notes, "On the western coast of Asia Minor there was a tradition of dominant women" (Women in Ministry [Andrews University Press, 1998], 339).
-Clinton Arnold and Robert Saucy suggest that in Ephesus, "women were converting to Christianity and desiring to attain leadership roles in the church similar to what they held in society.
+Nancy Vyhmeister notes, "On the western coast of Asia Minor there was a tradition of dominant women" (Women in Ministry [Andrews University Press, 1998], 339).
+Clinton Arnold and Robert Saucy suggest that in Ephesus, women were converting to Christianity and desiring to attain leadership roles in the church similar to what they held in society.
 Aware of this situation, Paul addressed this issue because he did not want these churches to cave in to the cultural pressures of the day and violate a deep-set theological conviction about order between men and women" ("The Ephesian Background of Paul's Teaching on Women's Ministry," chapter 12 in Women and Men in Ministry: A Complementary Perspective, ed.
 Robert L. Saucy and Judith K. TenElshof [Moody, 2001], 287).